asappresearch/dialogue-offline-rl/README.md

 # On the Effectiveness of Offline RL for Dialogue Response Generation

-This repository contains code for the paper, [On the Effectiveness of Offline RL for Dialogue Response Generation](https://openreview.net/pdf?id=gVAk5bYETD), presented at ICML 2023.
+This repository contains code for the paper, [On the Effectiveness of Offline RL for Dialogue Response Generation](https://arxiv.org/abs/2307.12425), presented at ICML 2023.

-**Abstract:** A common training technique for language models is teacher forcing (TF).
-TF attempts to match human language exactly, even though identical meanings can be expressed in different ways.
-This motivates use of sequence-level objectives for dialogue response generation.
-In this paper, we study the efficacy of various offline reinforcement learning (RL) methods to maximize such objectives.
-We present a comprehensive evaluation across multiple datasets, models, and metrics.
-Offline RL shows a clear performance improvement over teacher forcing while not inducing training instability or sacrificing practical training budgets.

-**Authors:** Paloma Sodhi, Felix Wu, Ethan R. Elenberg, Kilian Q. Weinberger, Ryan McDonald

 ## Installation
 ```bash